Paul Budde

 Pippines

-Pippin I – Founder of the Carolingians
+Pippin (Pepin) I – Founder of the Carolingians

 The Pippin family under the leadership of Pippin I (Pippin of Landen) started in the early 7th century, they played a key role in the power struggles which took place in the dying days of the regime of Brunhilda.
-After her death in 613, Pippin took a leading role is reshaping the Merovingian structures in the period after this.
+After her death in 613, Pippin took a leading role in reshaping the Merovingian structures in the period after this.
 He was able to reunite the many fractions and in the meantime carve out a leading position for himself.
 Through marriages he was also able to influence the various important functions throughout the kingdom.
 The new king Chlothar II appointed Pippin as the mayor of the palace.

 Grimoald I – first attempt to overthrow the Merovingians

-After Pippin’s death his wife and daughter moved to Nivelles and played key roles in the religious development of the region.
+After Pippin’s death his wife Itta and daughter moved to Nivelles and played key roles in the religious development of the region.
 His son Grimoald had to earn his position as mayor, and he proofed his qualities in that respect.
 He inherited the above mentioned immense properties from his father in Frisia all the way down to the Meuse and Rhine valleys.
 His main seat of power was the palace in Metz.

 He also worked very closely with the female members of the family to further expand religious works of the monks and bishops that went through the region founding new monasteries and churches.

 After the death of the young king Sigebert III in 656, Grimoald felt himself strong enough to undertake the first Carolingian coup d’etat.
 This event had more to do with family intrigue rather than a military intervention.
 However, in the end it failed.
+He did not have the legitimacy needed to take over the royal crown.

 Pippin II – strengthening catholicism in the region